damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.md

 * you communicate well with the developers
 * you are contributing ideas and solutions beyond existing issues
 * users are overwhelmingly happy about your contributions
-* collaborate effectively with Front-End Engineers, Developers and Graphic Designers
+* collaborate effectively with Front-End Engineers, Developers, and Designers

 ## Roles in practice